nickobaro/AIWhisper-WhatsApp-autom-tico-/README.md

 ## License
 MIT License – Free to use, modify, and distribute.

-Star this repo if WPBot revolutionizes your workflow! 🚀
+Star this repo if AIWhisper revolutionizes your workflow! 🚀